Relocating from Switzerland to Portugal

 Does a Swiss residence permit allow a non-EU citizen to move to Portugal?

 A Swiss residence permit does not automatically create Portuguese residence rights.
-Non-EU nationals living in Switzerland may need to consider a Portuguese visa or residence route based on their nationality and circumstances.
+Non-EU nationals living in Switzerland may need an applicable Portuguese immigration or residence pathway depending on their nationality and circumstances.

 Do Swiss citizens need a NIF in Portugal?